himanshusahni/himanshusahni.github.io/_posts/2017-12-26-reusability-in-ai.markdown

 Or, the policy layer outputs a policy for the composed task given a composed embedding $$e_c$$, which is obtained by combining embeddings from skill 1 and skill 2.
 Note that the composition embedding parameters, $$\theta_c$$, is the only set of parameters that needs to be learned now, as the skill embedding and policy layer parameters have already been learned in phase 1 and are kept fixed.
-Here is the above equation in practice.
+This equation can be realized in practice using the following neural network architecture.

 {% include caption_img.html url="/assets/img/2017-12-12-reusability-in-ai/composenet-phase2.png" width="1000" description="Only the composition module needs to be trained for a new task"  %}

+We call this architecture ComposeNet.

-What's nice about this modular structure is we can construct arbitrary trees, or hierarchies, of skills and their compositions can be learned very quickly.
+What's nice about ComposeNet's modular structure is that we can construct arbitrary trees, or hierarchies, of skills and their compositions, which can be learned very quickly.
 For example, here is the composition for the task "collect the red object *while* evading the green enemy *and* the blue enemy",

 $$\pi_c(a \lvert s) = \underbrace{\pi(a \lvert e_c; \theta_p)}_\text{policy layer (fixed)} \; \underbrace{p(e_c \lvert e_r, e_{and}; \theta_{while})}_\text{while composition}   \; \underbrace{p(e_r \lvert s; \theta_r)}_\text{collect red skill (fixed)}  \; \underbrace{p(e_{and} \lvert e_{\neg g}, e_{\neg b}; \theta_{and})}_\text{and composition} \; \underbrace{p(e_{\neg g} \lvert s; \theta_{\neg g})}_\text{evade green skill (fixed)} \; \underbrace{p(e_{\neg b} \lvert s; \theta_{\neg b})}_\text{evade blue skill (fixed)}$$